It is my sincere pleasure to welcome you to the Department of Psychiatry at the University of Arizona College of Medicine –Tucson!

 Additionally, our trainees rotate at the Banner - University Medicine Crisis Response Center and provide consultation/liaison services for children at Banner - University Medical Center Tucson under the supervision of department faculty.

 We know that interdisciplinary work is imperative to answering today’s and tomorrow’s pressing mental and physical health care needs.
-As a Hispanic Serving Institution that resides on the original homelands of indigenous people, our department prioritizes serving marginalized communities.
+As a Hispanic Serving Institution that resides on the original homelands of indigenous people, our department is dedicated to serving marginalized communities.
 Examples of collaborative research in which our faculty participate include:

 - “Achieving American Indian Youth Energy and Mental Health Balance” with the Departments of Family and Community Medicine, Nutritional Sciences, and the Mel and Enid Zuckerman College of Public Health